TheGreatestOof/sniper/README.md

 ```

 In the field for 'your top.gg token', you need to enter the token from your bot dashboard's edit page -> webhooks.
 This is NOT the same as your Discord bot token.
+You must add this in the index.js file present in the src folder.
+It's at the bottom of the file.

 ## Dockerfile instructions
 An [example Dockerfile](Dockerfile.example) has been included.
 Modify line 12 to change the guild id.
 If you want to make the bot global, simply comment out line 12.